-General and administrative expense increased to \$1,598,000 for the year ended December 31, 2009 from \$1,316,000 for the year ended December 31, 2008.
-General and administrative expense increased primarily due to an increase of \$54,000 in stock-based compensation expense, a \$48,000 increase in audit and accounting expense, a \$355,000 increase in stock-based registration payments and a \$119,000 increase in consulting expense offset, in part, by a \$66,000 reduction in legal fees and a \$119,000 reduction in stock-based consulting.
-The increase in stock-based compensation expense resulted from a significant grant of restricted stock to officers and directors in 2009.
-The large increase in registration payments was due to the monthly penalty arising from our inability to obtain effective registration of our Common Stock within 180 days of the closing date of the October 2008 financing.
-Legal fees decreased when our Registration Statement on Form S-1 became effective.
-We anticipate that general and administrative expense will increase in absolute dollars in 2010 as we incur increased costs associated with a growing company, of adding personnel, paying market rate salaries, proceeding from the development phase to the operating phase, and complying with public reporting obligations.
+General and administrative expense increased to \$1,874,000 for the year ended December 31, 2010 from \$1,598,000 for the year ended December 31, 2009.
+General and administrative expense increased primarily due to an increase of \$62,000 in compensation expense resulting from a settlement with our former chief financial officer, an increase of \$118,000 in legal fees and an increase of \$618,000 in stock based consulting expense.
+These increases were offset, in large part, by a reduction of \$355,000 in stock based registration payment expense and a \$76,000 reduction in cash based consulting expense.
+Registration payment expense did not continue to accrue after October 19, 2009 because the SEC declared the S-1 registration statement effective on that date.
+We anticipate that general and administrative expense will increase in absolute dollars in 2011 as we incur increased costs associated with a growing company, of adding personnel, paying market rate salaries, proceeding from the development phase to the operating phase, and complying with public reporting obligations.